-Leicester-Shire & Rutland Sport is committed to equality in sport and getting more disabled people involved in sport.
-We work with a variety of partners to ensure equality of opportunity is at the heart of all sport and physical activity provision across Leicestershire, Leicester and Rutland.
+Leicester-Shire & Rutland Sport (LRS) is committed to equality in sport and getting more disabled people involved in sport and physical activity.
+We work with a variety of partners to ensure equality is at the heart of all sport and physical provision across Leicestershire, Leicester and Rutland.

 There are a variety of school programmes in place to ensure that all young people are being included within curriculum PE and are accessing competitive opportunities such as the School Games.

 Within community sport, there are a number of opportunities to access including Multi-Sport Clubs which allow young people the opportunity to try a range of different sports.